Physio Recovery Plan

 In general, 1 to 1 physio sessions can help – the total number needed will depend on the issue and how long you’ve had problems for.

-Research suggests that pain stops muscles working well.
-If your muscles haven’t been working well, then you may start to compensate, all of which may alter your strength, flexibility and movement.
+Research suggests that pain stops muscles from working well.
+If your muscles haven’t been working well, then you may start to compensate, all of which may alter your strength, flexibility, and movement.

-Improving your strength, flexibility and movement, in general, involves fewer hands-on treatment and more of an exercise plan.
+Improving your strength, flexibility, and movement, in general, involves fewer hands-on treatment and more of an exercise plan.
 These appointments will be over weeks or months (depending on the goal and nature of the problem).
-Click here to read more about our Physio Rehab Classes, which can help with your longer-term plan.
+Let us know if you want to discuss Physio Rehab Classes, which can help with your longer-term plan.